 5.3.1 In relation to the Local Growth Fund, expressions of interest are received for potential funding under the Growth Prospectus, which is published on the Combined Authority website.
-The first call has now closed and the potential projects are going through the Business Board and Combined Authority Board cycle.
+The first-call has now closed and the potential projects are going through the Business Board and Combined Authority Board cycle.
 A new call for funding will be issued in 2019/20, following the publication of the Local Industrial Strategy.
-The initial appraisals from these funding calls will be appraised by an internal panel, that evaluates expressions of interest, with inputs from the appropriate policy lead, legal, procurement and financial officers.
-When full applications are received, external appraisers will carry out detailed appraisals.
+The initial appraisals from forthese funding calls will be appraised by an internal panel, that evaluates expressions of interest, with inputs from the appropriate policy lead, legal, procurement and financial officers.
+When full applications are received, external appraisers will carry out detailed appraisals and, for projects over £500k, the project sponsor must present to an Entrepreneurs Assessment Panel and be scored.

-5.4 Project Initiation Documents
+5.4 Project Initiation Documents (PIDs)